LANDING ZONES

 The site guide shows the following zoning colours :

-For online access, the Australian Site Guide offers the latest zoning information, as well as additional information about various sites and landing zones.
+More detailed information on all landing zones is available on the Australian National Site Guide.
 It is recommended that you study the map of the local area with landing zone information BEFORE you fly.

 Smartphone Apps